victorkane/docker-for-cra-dev-with-hot-reloading/README.md

   ```
 - Point your browser at http://localdev:3001/
   where `localdev` is the ip returned by `docker-machine ip`
+  (or else use `localhost` if you're using Docker Desktop or what have you)

 ## Test hot reloading